loreanvictor/affe/README.md

 # Usage

-`affe` simplifies _ANY_ syntax tree into a format that can be queried with a CSS-like syntax.
-It also provides tooling for further simplification of ASTs of a specific language for more convenience.
+`affe` transforms objects to a DOM-inspired format, so you can query them with CSS-like selectors.
+This can be paired with parsers of differnt languages to conveniently inspect code written in said language.

-`affe` provides support for JavaScript/JSX out of the box, but you can easily add support for any other language.
+`affe` provides out-of-the-box support for JS/JSX (using [espree](https://github.com/eslint/espree)):

 ```js
 import { jsx, pipe, select, pick, all } from 'affe'